-This is where Osaka City Central Public Hall (the Public Hall) is located.
-It’s about a five minute walk from Yodoyabashi Station on the subway, or a minute’s walk from Naniwa Station on the Keihan Nakanoshima Line.
+This is where Osaka City Central Public Hall is located.
+It’s about a five-minute walk from Yodoyabashi Station on the subway or a minute’s walk from Naniwa Station on the Keihan Nakanoshima Line.

 The building was completed in 1918.
-It has a variety of different rooms inside, including a large meeting hall which can accommodate up to 1,160 people.
+It has various rooms inside, including a large meeting hall that can accommodate up to 1,160 people.
 The Public Hall is full of interesting artistic features, and in 2002 it was designated as an “Important national cultural property.”
-You can take a guided tour with a member of staff to look around the inside of this historic building.
+You can take a guided tour with a staff member to look around the inside of this historic building.

-Find out the history behind the Public Hall with a guided tour!
+Find out the history behind the Osaka City Central Public Hall with a guided tour!